cernajs/codecomplete/README.md

 to see that.
 For that i take the embedding of generated output and target, run them trough embedding and the model.
 On last hidden stat i compute `Cosine similarity` to see how the model closely relates those two inputs.
 We can see that the model sees these two output closely related even tho they are two different lines of code.

+## Further improvements

+- If we want to use this model as real code complete, the dataset is prepared of finetuning using HuggingFace trainer API.
+- When finetuning we must be carefull that we dont overfit and monitor closely how is our model doing.
+Mainly on smaller GPT2 like models the risk of overfitting or making the model babble is from my experience very big